ustaxcourt/ef-cms/docs/dependency-updates.md

   - To address the high severity issue exposed by `s3rver`'s dependency on `busboy` 0.3.1, which relies on `dicer` that actually has the [security issue](https://github.com/advisories/GHSA-wm7h-9275-46v2).
 Unfortunately, `busboy` ^0.3.1 is incompatible with s3rver which is why there's a patch in place to make it compatible.
 - How does the patch run?
   - This runs as part of the `npm postinstall` step.
+- As of 6/23/2023 there is a high security vulnerability for transitive dependency in s3rver for "fast-xml-parser".
+This cannot be fixed using the patch method above as it is a dependency of a dependency.
+Currently waiting for pull request to update fast-xml parser dependency(https://github.com/jamhall/s3rver/pull/813).
+Ignoring high security vulnerability as this is a dev dependency and not included in production code.

 ### pdfjs-dist